Yadnesh-Ranshevare/Jest/readme.md

 - `toBeInTheDocument()` → confirms it actually exists.

-**The Above test case is a case sensitive therefor to make this test case insensitive we use regular expression with the `i` flag**
+**The Above test case is a case-sensitive therefor to make this test case-insensitive we use regular expression with the `i` flag**
 ```js
 import {render, screen} from "@testing-library/react";
 import Page from "../../src/app/Text/page"